senlinms/evercam.java/README.md

-## Evercam for Java
+# Evercam for Java

-A wrapper in Java to query Evercam API.
+A wrapper in Java to use Evercam API.

-#Usage
+##Build